-Whether you're looking for a baby stroller you can use from birth, or a cheap stroller to chuck into the car boot to use on days out with your baby.
-Here's everything you need to know before you buy plus our pick of the most popular strollers.
+Whether you're looking for a baby stroller you can use from birth, or a cheap stroller to chuck into the car boot to use on days out with your baby, here's everything you need to know before you buy.

-A lightweight stroller is a pushchair that's not as big and bulky.
+A lightweight stroller is a pushchair that's not too big or bulky.
 It probably won't take a carrycot, but may take a car seat.